F-GRPO: Don't Let Your Policy Learn the Obvious and Forget the Rare: Experiments Results

 \subsection{Empirical Validation via Categorical Simulation}

 To complement the simulation analysis of \citet{brorl}, we conduct experiments under the same categorical policy framework (Section~\ref{sec:prelim:categorical}) with an additional focus on \emph{which} correct actions retain probability mass.
+This is the closed-world setting where the local quantities from Section~\ref{sec:theory:unsampled} are directly observable, so it directly tests the categorical mechanism: whether total positive mass can grow while retained positive mass collapses.
 Following \citet{brorl}, we simulate a softmax policy over $128{,}000$ actions ($10{,}000$ correct) trained with group-relative updates; see Appendix~\ref{app:categorical_sim} for details.

-Beyond tracking total correct mass $Q_{\mathrm{pos}}$, we track $\mathcal{M}_{\mathrm{ret}}(t)$, the \emph{retained positive mass}, measuring the fraction of initial correct-action probability that remains at or above its starting value (Appendix~\ref{app:categorical_sim} Eq.~\ref{eq:retained_mass}).
-Values near $1$ indicate diversity preservation; values near $0$ indicate concentration onto a subset of solutions.
+Beyond tracking total correct mass $Q_{\mathrm{pos}}$, we track $\mathcal{M}_{\mathrm{ret}}(t)$, the \emph{retained positive mass}, which measures the fraction of initial correct-action probability that remains at or above its starting value (Appendix~\ref{app:categorical_sim} Eq.~\ref{eq:retained_mass}).
+Values near $1$ indicate that initially positive actions have not lost probability mass; values near $0$ indicate concentration onto a smaller subset of correct actions.